Jorgeguti2/Funny-Game-Website/README.md

  Beginner website created as a troll game.
 Used to learn basic website creation with basic user interaction.

 # How to Run:
+- Make sure to have node.js installed on your computer (https://nodejs.org/en)
 - Open a terminal in the "Website" folder directory
 - Run "npm install http-server -g"
 - Run "http-server"